eliaspr0/formAlert/readme.md

 ## Supported Machines
 Form 2 - 3 - 3b -3L - 4 - 4L
 Fuse 1

+## Contribute
+wanna help? found a bug? have something to suggest? anything else? send me a dm!

 made with ❤️ by Elias Prountzos